google/highwayhash/README.md

 ## Quick Start

 To build on a Linux or Mac platform, simply run `make`.
-We will soon provide a Visual Studio 2015 project for compiling on Windows.
+For Windows, we provide a Visual Studio 2015 project in the `msvc` subdirectory.

 Run `benchmark` for speed measurements. `sip_hash_test` and `highwayhash_test` ensure the implementations return known-good values for a given set of inputs.